 - Cancun has the advantage of being on the Yucatan Peninsula, which means far better roads and easy access to many other regions of Mexico.
 The airport is also usually just 20 minutes of drive away (may vary depending on the location of your lodgings, but still close enough).

 - As compared to Cozumel, Cancun definitely offers way more day-trips.
 There are so many places that you can visit while staying in Cancun, including the splendid Isla Mujeres, which I definitely recommend if you want to be dazed with beauty and charm.
-The archaeological site of Chichen Itza is also less than three hours’ drive from Cancun.
+The archaeological site of Chichen Itza is also less than three hours’ drive from Cancun and all the amazing cenotes near Cancun.

 - There are so many lodging options in Cancun that it’s overwhelming.
 With more than 300 hotels in the Zona Hotelera, you’re sure to find the most high-end luxury stays here.
 There are also more economical stays in its downtown area, which is about a quarter-hour drive inland.